-GFI LanGuard offers Microsoft Windows, Mac OSX and Linux support, as well as the third party applications that accompany them.
+GFI LanGuard offers Microsoft Windows, Mac OSX and Linux support, as well as the third-party applications that accompany them.

-It allows for deployments and updates of not only operating systems, but third party applications as well.
-It is able to do this thanks to the centralized design of the system, as well as the user friendly, easy to use interface.
+It allows for deployments and updates of not only operating systems but third-party applications as well.
+It is able to do this thanks to the centralized design of the system, as well as the user-friendly, easy-to-use interface.

 It can therefore do almost anything to do with updating and patching, such as deploying operating systems remotely over the network for Windows, Linux and Mac, as well as the third party applications that are often found installed on them.

 This helps endpoint identification, and lets the users know which systems need to be patched and updated.
 This saves your IT staff time and money in the long run, making it really convenient.

 - Simple interface is easy to learn on your own

 - Can automatically discover machines on the network

 - Patching policies are easy to create